davidADSP/Generative_Deep_Learning_2nd_Edition/README.md

 ### Downloading data

 The codebase comes with an in-built data downloader helper script.
-Use the script as follows:
+Use the helper script as follows (from outside the container):

 ```
 bash scripts/download.sh [faces, bricks, recipes, flowers, wines, cellosuites, chorales]